Table Of Contents

 Where Should Epoxy Grout be Used?

-Epoxy grout can basically be used anywhere that you want to create a tough and trouble-free environment.
+Epoxy grout can basically be used anywhere that you want to create a tough and trouble-free environment with consistent grout color.

 It can look like new for over a decade, require very little maintenance and dramatically increases the strength of any tiled installation.
 When used in a shower, it can greatly reduce the amount of mildew, mold and other hassles usually associated with grout in wet areas.